One of the most common retirement questions I get asked is: Roth IRA or 401(k)?

 Then, when you reach retirement age, you can take money out of the 401(k), but those withdrawals are subject to income tax – since you didn’t pay it earlier, you have to pay it later on.
 (The benefit of the deferred tax structure is based on the assumption that you’ll be in a lower tax bracket in retirement compared to your prime earning years.)

-Currently, there is no upper income limit on who can contribute to a 401(k), but an individual can contribute at most $18,000 to his or her 401(k) in 2015, and the maximum total amount that can be contributed between employer and employee is $52,000 in the same year.
+Currently, there is no upper income limit on who can contribute to a 401(k), but an individual could contribute at most $18,000 to his or her 401(k) in 2016, and the maximum total amount that can be contributed between employer and employee is $52,000 in the same year.

 Benefits of a 401(k)